-While previous editions of this crash course were aimed more toward beginner to intermediate level authors, I’ve crafted the 2022 version to be applicable to beginner and advanced marketers alike.
+While previous editions of this crash course were aimed more toward beginner to intermediate level authors, I’ve crafted the 2023 version to be applicable to beginner and advanced marketers alike.
 For the former, the ensuing guide gives you an instant snapshot of what to focus on within the book marketing landscape.
 For the latter, it cuts through the noise, hopefully serving as a reminder of what’s really important (and perhaps a critical item or two left undone).
 I also include some next level tips to demonstrate ways to use the fundamentals in more advanced ways.
 Step-by-step processes accompany the material where appropriate to help you apply the concepts to your own catalog.
-There are also accompanying resources (some free, some paid) if you want to dive into a specific area further.
+There are also accompanying resources (some free, some paid) if you want to dive deeper into a specific area.

 As a final note, this guide is geared toward indie authors.
 If you’re traditionally published, some of the information will still apply, but many of the marketing techniques within require having direct publishing control of your books.

 And since we have a lot of ground to cover, let’s dispense with the preamble and hop right in with the 80/20 principle.